-Dillon Walker will be honored as University of Arizona Libraries’ Top Library Cat of 2017 at their homecoming breakfast on Oct.
+Dillon Walker was honored as University of Arizona Libraries’ Top Library Cat of 2017 at their homecoming breakfast on Oct.
 28. Walker co-founded Hack Arizona and served as director of InnovateUA.

 Majored in Information Science, 2016